-Trump lawyer sends cease-and-desist to Michael Wolff publisher
+President Trump tries to quash bombshell Michael Wolff book

 Trump has a long history of challenging opponents with cease and desist letters.
 He also has a reputation for threatening lawsuits but not following through.

-Henry Holt had no immediate comment on the legal threat.
+At midday Thursday, a spokeswoman for Henry Holt confirmed that it has received the letter.
+The company had no further comment.
 Wolff did not respond to a request for comment.

 The publisher will almost certainly dismiss the letter and move forward as planned.